nus-cs2030s/2324-s2/docs/30-functions.md

 # Unit 30: Side Effect-Free Programming

+!!! abstract "Learning Objectives"

     After this unit, students should be familiar with:

     - the concept of functions as side-effect-free programming constructs and its relation to functions in mathematics.
     - understand the importance of writing code that is free of side effects
     - how functions can be first-class citizens in Java through using local anonymous class
     - how we can succinctly use a lambda expression or a method reference in place of using local anonymous class
     - how we can use currying to generalize to functions with higher arity
     - how we can create a closure with lambda and environment capture

 ## Functions